Paperback offline backup

 foo-bar

-Create backup documents from file
+Create backup documents from a file

 you want to distribute and a quorum

-which is the
+which is the number

 paperback backup --quorum-size <quorum> --shards <key_shards> backup.txt